Stuycs-K/final-project-8-ful-perveza/WORKLOG.md

 Completed a hell mode for the game and related code in start screen.
 Finishing touches will continue over the weekend.

+### 6/11/23

+Made some fixes to zone, and added the visual and audio cues for zone.
+End of project with essentially all feautures met.

 ## Arshan Pervez

 ### 5/22/23